DoubtfulTurnip/select-list-card/README.md

 In other words: the content of the dropdown menu is displayed as a card.
 The `input_select.select_option` service is called after the user clicks (selects) an option.

+## 🙏 Credits

+This is a fork of the original [Select List Card](https://github.com/mattieha/select-list-card) by [mattieha](https://github.com/mattieha).
+All credit for the original concept and implementation goes to the original author.
+This fork was created to address compatibility issues with recent Home Assistant updates, while also improving scrolling behavior and performance.

-## ✨ Version 2.0.1 - Fixed Scrolling
+## ✨ Version 2.0.1 - Home Assistant Compatibility & Fixed Scrolling

 **Major improvements:**
+- 🏠 **Home Assistant Compatibility** - Updated for recent Home Assistant versions
 - 🔧 **Fixed scrolling issues** - Proper scroll position management during updates
 - ⚡ **Better performance** - Optimized state updates and throttled rendering
 - 🎯 **Enhanced error handling** - Visual feedback for failed selections